jeffmacd/pyqbclient/README.md

   </ol>
 </details>

+## Version 1.1.0
+* Added return values for post_data, upload_files, create_fields, delete_fields, update_field, delete_records
+* Added a ten second sleep before retrying JSON requests
+* create_fields now allows for manual multiple field creation by accepting a list of field dicts to the argument field_dict, previously multiple fields were only created if called within post_data using a DataFrame
+* Prefixed Client methods for internal use  with underscores

 ## Version 1.0.2
 * Fixed an issue with columns in get_data where specifying a column with only sub columns would cause an Exception
 * Added Type Hinting